PeterCamilleri/CX16/utilities/branches/README.md

 equal.
 This is reflected in the branch operations that use this flag, namely _beq_ and _bne_ for branch if equal and branch if not-equal respectively.

-Unlike the other flags described here this holds true whether that data involved are signed or unsigned.
+Unlike the other flags described here, this holds true whether that data involved are signed or unsigned.

 ### The Overflow Flag: